Ueno Area

 MAP

-And while you’re over near the pond, there’s a charming small museum called the Shitamachi Museum that lets you wander through the streets and step into the rooms of a bygone Japan.
-This little timewarp takes you back to the Meiji Era (1868-1912), which is after Japan opened to the West, but before any of the world wars took their toll.
+And if you’re strolling near the pond, there’s a charming small museum called the Taito City Shitamachi Museum that lets you wander through the “street”s and step into the rooms of a bygone Japan.
+This little timewarp takes you back to the early years of the 20th Century, after Japan had opened to the West, but before WWII.

 Hours: 9:30 – 16:30